Feature Concatenation Multi-view Subspace Clustering: Feature Concatenation Multi-view Subspace Clustering

 \section{Feature Concatenation Multi-view Subspace Clustering}

 In this section, we propose the Feature Concatenation Multi-view Subspace Clustering (FCMSC) method by exploring the consensus information of multi-view data.
-Furthermore, a graph regularized method, termed as gr-FCMSC, is also proposed, which can explore both the consensus information and complementary information for multi-view clustering.
+Moreover, a graph regularized FCMSC method, termed as gr-FCMSC, is also proposed, and it can explore both the consensus information and complementary information of multiple views for multi-view clustering.